anotherdirtbag/pkmn_teams/README.md

         teamcompare = list(fullset) + teamstats(fullset)
         threadSortedResults.add(teamcompare)
 ```
-This shows iterating through every possible team combination and adding those that pass the filtering settings to threadSortedResults.
+This shows iterating through every possible team combination and adding those that pass the filtering settings to `threadSortedResults`.

-Once threadSortedResults has reached maxresultsize, only teams with a combined score high enough will be added to the list.
+Once `threadSortedResults` has reached `maxresultsize`, only teams with a combined score high enough will be added to the list.

 The combinations are sorted in what's called reverse co-lexographical order, where the pokemon are sorted by descending Score.
 This means a pokemon with an index of 75 has a higher Score then all pokemon with an index <75.

 As such, we can guarantee that if team
-75 74 73 72 71 50 has a score lower than the lowest scoring team in threadSortedResults.
+75 74 73 72 71 50 has a score lower than the lowest scoring team in `threadSortedResults`.
 Then all teams with
-75 74 73 72 71 and <50 will also not score high enough. skiptonextmaxima then skips to 74 73 72 70 69.
+75 74 73 72 71 and <50 will also not score high enough.
+IndexedCombination::skiptonextmaxima then skips to 74 73 72 70 69.

 For another example, if team 60 59 58 57 56 55 does not score high enough then no further combinations need to be evaluated.